ssamuroff/mbii/README.md

 The data processing is handled by a series of calls to the scripts in mbii/pipeline.
 Adjustable features are set by yaml files (coma-specific examples can be found in mbii/config).

-Assuming the paths in the config files are set correctly, mbii is in the PYTHONPATH and there are no dependencies missing one should be able to do.
+Assuming the paths in the config files are set correctly, mbii is in the PYTHONPATH and there are no dependencies missing one should be able to do the following.

 #### 1. Build subhalo catalogues from particle data